valerielnd/Kickstarter-analysis/README.md

 wich gives instruction about grouping or ungrouping data in a PivotTable [Microsoft Documentation](https://support.microsoft.com/en-us/office/group-or-ungroup-data-in-a-pivottable-c9d1ddd0-6580-47d1-82bc-c84a5a340725?ui=en-us&rs=en-us&ad=us)

 ### Analysis of Outcomes Based on Goals

-As we can see, plays where the goal amount in the range $1000 and less than $10000 and between $35000 and less than $50000s have a greater chance to succeed than fail.
-Between 5000 and 35000, they have a greater chance to fail than succeed.
-Also, between 10000 and 15000 they have about the same chance to fail and succeed.
-So, in Louise case, wich goal amount is 12000, her play has approximately the same chance to succeed and to fail.
-If she decides to increase her goal amount, it would be better to choose an amount between 35000 and 45000.
-Moreover, she must avoid ranges between 25000 to 30000 since her chance to fail is approximately 75% and 45000 to 50000.
+To continue, we performed an analysis to determine how Louise's campaign will perform based on her goal amount.
+To find useful information that can help her, we decided to compute the percentage of successful, failed, and canceled plays based on their funding goal amount.
+We created a new sheet “Outcomes Based on Goals” in the Kickstarter excel file in wich we gathered information about the goal amount specified in several ranges and we calculated the percentage of successful, failed, and canceled campaigns for each range.
+To collect the values for the subcategory “plays”, we used the function “COUNTIFS” were our first condition is the outcome of the campaign, then its goal amount and finally the subcategory which must be “plays”.
+As in our first analysis, we created a chart line to visualize the results and uncover a relationship between a play outcome and goal amount.

 ![Outome_vs_goal](https://github.com/valerielnd/Kickstarter-analysis/blob/main/Outcome_vs_Goals.png)

-The challenge that someone could encounter during this analysis could be how to use the function “COUNTIFS” with different criteria in different columns and to well define the goal amount ranges in the function to avoid overlapping.
+The challenge that someone could encounter during this analysis is about using the function “COUNTIFS” and defining the criteria residing in different columns and also how to enter the goal amount ranges to avoid overlapping.